Robert Shaw liked to drink. Indeed, the actor, author and playwright liked to drink a lot. And it often led to some disastrous consequences.

 The story concerns a rich Jewish industrialist and Holocaust survivor, Arthur Goldman, who is supposedly exposed as a Nazi war criminal.
 Goldman is kidnapped from his Manhattan home to stand trial in Israel.
 Kept in a glass booth to prevent his assassination, Goldman taunts his persecutors and their beliefs, questioning and admitting his own and the collective guilt for the Holocaust—or as the judge puts it, to stand in the dock and “say what no German has ever said in the dock.”

 The book differs from the play, but both are equally important works of literature.
 Both are unbelievably out-of-print.

 The Man in the Glass Booth was filmed in 1975, with Maximilian Schell in the lead role.
 Shaw was dissatisfied with the result and had his name removed form the credits.

-The final part to this trilogy, and Shaw’s last novel, A Card from Morocco (1969), dealt with a pair of alcoholics (Englishman Arthur Lewis and Bostonian Patrick Slatterly), and their long, tragic and funny conversations during their travels in Spain.
-The book dealt with male anxieties about identity, sexuality and desire.
+The final part of this trilogy, and Shaw’s last novel, A Card from Morocco (1969), dealt with a pair of alcoholics (Englishman Arthur Lewis and Bostonian Patrick Slatterly), and their long, tragic and funny conversations during their travels in Spain.
+The book dealt with male anxieties about identity, sexuality, and desire.